Buying Tips

 +

-An auction sheet does not cover: damage that occurred during shipping, issues that developed after the vehicle left Japan, additional mileage driven after auction, modifications or repairs made after import, or current mechanical wear on engine and drivetrain.
-It is a snapshot of condition on one specific day in Japan.
+An auction sheet does not cover: damage during shipping, issues that developed after the vehicle left Japan, additional mileage after auction, repairs made after import, current mechanical wear, or compliance with local standards.
+It is a snapshot of condition on one specific day at the Japanese auction.

 Is an auction sheet enough to buy a Japanese import?